St Killian’s College students have again been celebrating examination success at A level.

 This year’s outcomes highlight that non-selective education continues to deliver excellent results for all at A Level, the Garron Tower-based school stated.

-“This underscores the high quality of learning and teaching that continues to be a hallmark of the college,” added Mr. Brady.
+The statement added: “For the fifth year in a row there has been a significant increase in the percentage of pupils achieving A*-C grades, this underscores the high quality of learning and teaching that continues to be a hallmark of the college.”

-In addition, Mr. Brady noted “significant results” achieved in both the STEM and arts areas.
+In addition, college principal Jonny Brady noted significant results achieved in both the STEM and arts areas.

-This, he said, “highlights the success the college has in delivering a broad range of educational pathways to develop the interests and talents of all our students, providing them with the academic results and key life skills to confidently contribute to our society and growing economy”.
+Mr Brady said: “This highlights the success the college has in delivering a broad range of educational pathways to develop the interests and talents of all our students, providing them with the academic results and key life skills to confidently contribute to our society and growing economy.

-“The college, once again, has demonstrated its consistency in delivering high quality learning and teaching.
-We look forward to pursuing future success for our students at post 16 and thank our parents for their continued support.”
+“The college, once again, has demonstrated consistency in delivering high quality learning and teaching.
+On behalf of everyone here at the college I would wish all of our young people the very best in their future and thank our parents for their continued support.”